 Eligibility for Direct Funding Initiatives

 NCCAM will not consider applications involving interventional clinical trials outside of the United States and Canada.

 Foreign institutions are eligible for funding through direct mechanisms (R01, R21, & R03) only when specified in the PA or RFA.
-In addition, NCCAM encourages foreign researchers to contact the appropriate NCCAM Program Officer noted in the PA or RFA, or on the NCCAM Web site.
+In addition, NCCAM encourages foreign researchers to contact the appropriate NCCAM Program Director noted in the PA or RFA, or on the NCCAM Web site.

 Foreign institutions are not eligible to submit grant applications for the following types of grant mechanisms used by NCCAM: